*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Alternative Walking Tours in Cartagena

-If you want something that goes at your own pace, you can also book a private walking tour with my partner travel agency.
+If you want something that goes entirely at your own pace, you can also book a private walking tour with my partner travel agency.

 They also offer a complete private Cartagena City Tour, which includes transportation and entry fees to the Castillo San Felipe and Popa Monastery as well as a walking tour of the Walled City, a great way to pack a lot into half a day.
-If you do that tour, you might consider adding a separate walking tour of Getsemaní on with it or you could combine Getsemaní with the Bazurto City Market.

 Use the code ExploreColombia20 to get 20% off either of those and any other tour in their catalog.